dobrian/cmp/ucsdResources/oscillators/squareTriangle.md

 ![Square from clipping](images/squareClip_blockDiagram.svg)

+This method is very closely related to the sign method of creating the square wave in which the sign of a sinusoid is used to get either -1 or +1:

+$$
+  x(t) = sgn(sin fT)
+$$

 #### Counting samples

 One can also count the number of samples in a period.
 That is, if we know our sample rate is 1000Hz and we want a square wave at a frequency of 50Hz, we know that a complete period of the square wave will be 1000/50 or `samplerate/frequency`.
 This means that a 50Hz square wave (or any waveform, for that matter) at a 1000Hz sample rate is going to have a period of 20 samples.
 Since we know that a square wave's duty cycle is 50%, we know that the wave will be +1 for 10 samples, then -1 for 10 samples.